-- Adult grass pitches: There is collective spare capacity of 2.0 weekly match equivalent sessions at accessible, community-secured sites, which equates to one 'standard' quality pitch.
-The three sites with spare capacity are spread throughout the borough, offering local potential to accommodate additional use, as are a further four pitches available for community use but currently unused. - Youth 11v11 pitches: There is a deficit of 4.0 weekly match equivalent sessions at the community-secured sites, which equates to 2.0 'standard' quality pitches. - Youth 9v9 pitches: There is a deficit of 12.0 weekly match equivalent sessions at community-secured sites, which equates to around 6.0 'standard' quality pitches. - Mini-soccer 7v7 pitches: There is a deficit of 11.0 weekly match equivalent sessions at community-secured sites, which equates to around 3.0 'standard' quality pitches. - Mini-soccer 5v5 pitches: There is collective spare capacity of 9.0 weekly match equivalent sessions at the community-secured sites, which equates to 3.0 'standard' quality pitches. - '3G' football turf pitches: At sites with secured community access, there is 35 hours of peak time use.
+- Adult grass pitches: There is a deficit of 10.0 weekly match equivalent sessions at the community-secured sites, which equates to 5.0 'standard' quality pitches.
+However, a further ten pitches available for community use are currently unused. - Youth 11v11 pitches: There is a deficit of 4.0 weekly match equivalent sessions at the community-secured sites, which equates to 2.0 'standard' quality pitches. - Youth 9v9 pitches: There is a deficit of 12.0 weekly match equivalent sessions at community-secured sites, which equates to around 6.0 'standard' quality pitches. - Mini-soccer 7v7 pitches: There is a deficit of 10.0 weekly match equivalent sessions at community-secured sites, which equates to around 3.0 'standard' quality pitches. - Mini-soccer 5v5 pitches: There is collective spare capacity of 9.0 weekly match equivalent sessions at the community-secured sites, which equates to 3.0 'standard' quality pitches. - '3G' football turf pitches: At sites with secured community access, there is 35 hours of peak time use.
 Total current demand is for 66 hours of peak use per week, so if access to the pitches on education sites was to be withdrawn, there would be a shortfall of 31 hours of peak time usage per week.